intel/pepc/docs/guide-tpmi.md

 **Display TPMI Topology**

-To see how TPMI devices, packages, and instances are organized on your system, use the `--topology`
+Use the `--topology` option to see how TPMI devices, packages, and instances are organized:
-option:

 ```bash
 $ pepc tpmi ls --topology -F ufs